surp2024-duran/resume-gen-ats/README.md

 - MongoDB
 - OpenAI API key

-## Installation and Local Development (do this everytime you develop)
+## Installation and Local Development For the Backend

 1. Clone the repository if you haven't already:
    ```